Makumiii/sship/README.md

 **SSHIP** - Simplify your SSH key management.

 SSHIP is a command-line tool that helps you manage your SSH keys.
 It allows you to easily create, delete, list, and back up your SSH keys, as well as configure SSH connections.
-SSHIP uses a combination of Deno/TypeScript for interactive prompts and Bash for system operations, providing a flexible and robust solution.
+SSHIP uses a modern Bun/TypeScript CLI with Commander.js for robust command-line parsing and interactive prompts, providing a flexible and efficient solution.

 ## Table of Contents